annlsec/gis_project/README.md

 │   ├── conflict_data_22_24.csv       # Dataset containing conflict data (2022-2024)
 │   ├── global_power_plant_database.csv  # Dataset of global power plant locations
-├── docs/                         # Documentation and HTML outputs │   ├── final_3.html              # Main Quarto HTML output summarizing the project (MAIN FILE) │   ├── conflict_clusters_map.html   # Interactive map visualizing conflict clusters
+├── docs/                         # Documentation and HTML outputs │   ├── index.html              # Main Quarto HTML output summarizing the project (MAIN FILE) │   ├── conflict_clusters_map.html   # Interactive map visualizing conflict clusters
 │   ├── resources_clusters_map.html  # Interactive map visualizing resource clusters
-│   └── final_3_files/               # Supporting files for HTML output (plots, assets)
+│   └── index_files/               # Supporting files for HTML output (plots, assets)
-├── final_3.qmd               # Quarto manuscript containing the project code and text (MAIN FILE)
+├── index.qmd               # Quarto manuscript containing the project code and text (MAIN FILE)
 ```

 ## How to Use the Files
 - **Main Files:**
-   - `final_3.html`: the **primary output of the project**.
+   - `index.html`: the **primary output of the project**.
 It contains a comprehensive summary of the analysis, including visualizations and results.
 Open this file in a web browser for a complete view of the project.
-   - `final_3.qmd`: the **Quarto manuscript that generates `final_3.html`**.
+   - `index.qmd`: the **Quarto manuscript that generates `final_3.html`**.
 It includes all the code, narrative, and visualizations.
 Use this file to reproduce the analysis or make updates.

 - **Other Files:**
   - data/: Contains datasets used for analysis.